ClientSDK/sriwijaya-ws-client-go/examples/sjwsv111/by-features/05.WsCancelPNR/README.md

    $ sh build_and_run.sh
 ```

-After the application is running, you will get the xml response in `WsSearchFlight-Result.xml` files.
+After the application is running, you will get the xml response in `Ws...-Result.xml` files.